-We rely on third parties to manufacture and store our clinical product supplies, and we may have to rely on third parties to produce and process our product candidates, if approved.
+We rely on third parties to manufacture ALLO-647 and store our clinical product supplies, and we may have to rely on third parties to produce and process our product candidates, if approved.

-Some of our product candidates are manufactured in the United States by our CMOs, and we manage all other aspects of the supply, including planning, CMO oversight, disposition and distribution logistics.
-In the past, Servier was responsible for UCART19 manufacturing, and experienced UCART19 supply issues that limited its ability to recruit new patients.
-There can be no assurance that we will not experience supply or manufacturing issues in the future.

-We do not have long-term agreements in place with CMOs for the manufacture of our cell therapies or of ALLO-647.
-If we are unable to contract with CMOs on acceptable terms or at all, our clinical development program would be delayed and our business would be significantly harmed.
+ALLO-647 is manufactured in the United States by our CMO, and we manage all other aspects of the supply, including planning, CMO oversight, disposition and distribution logistics.
+There can be no assurance that we will not experience supply or manufacturing issues.
+We do not have long-term agreements in place with our CMO for the manufacture of ALLO-647.
+If we are unable to contract with our CMO on acceptable terms or at all, our clinical development program would be delayed and our business would be significantly harmed.

-While we have built our own manufacturing facility for cell therapies, any transition of manufacturing to our own facility will require significant investment and that we meet certain regulatory conditions, which may delay or extend our clinical trial timelines.
+We have built our own manufacturing facility for the manufacturing of our cell therapy product candidates, and the transition of manufacturing to our own facility requires significant investment and that we meet certain regulatory conditions, which may delay or extend our clinical trial timelines.